eugeniogsanchez/homework/Unit 19 - Blochchain Wallets/README.md

 In this section, you'll import several functions from the `crypto_wallet.py` script into the file `fintech_finder.py`, which contains code for Fintech Finder’s customer interface, in order to add wallet operations to the application.
 For this section, you will assume the perspective of a Fintech Finder customer (i.e., you’ll provide your Ethereum wallet and account information to the application).

 Complete the following steps:
-## Also note that in the end I also amended the code so that Lane had an account address that was from my current Ganache that was utilising my Ethereum account address.
-Therefore you will see in the code and the images that there is both a reduction in my wallet and the last transaction shows an increase in the wallet that I assigned to Lane.

 1. Review the code contained in the `crypto_wallet.py` script file.
 Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.

 2. Add your mnemonic seed phrase (provided by Ganache) to the starter code’s `SAMPLE.env` file.
 When the information has been added, rename the file `.env`.